espressif/esp-serial-flasher/README.md

 ### Zephyr support

+> Note: The library was tested with Zephyr RTOS v4.0.0 and Zephyr SDK v0.17.0.

 The Zephyr port is ready to be integrated into Zephyr apps as a Zephyr module.
 In the manifest file (west.yml), add:

 ```